essandess/macos-openvpn-server/README.md

-osx-openvpn-server
+macos-openvpn-server
 ==================

-# OS X OpenVPN Server and Client Configuration
+# macOS OpenVPN Server and Client Configuration

-This repo describes how to build an OpenVPN VPN server on OS X using pfctl and Tunnelblick.
+This repo describes how to build an OpenVPN VPN server on macOS using pfctl and Tunnelblick.

 This configuration provides a TLS-based VPN server using 4096-bit certificates and UDP port 443, accessible by any OpenVPN client, especially iOS with the OpenVPN app.